How did they get so rich ?

 Buffett

 Action through inaction and the Zen of capitalism.
 It is key that the secret to Buffett’s success is that he bought and held.
 He also let management manage.
-His immense wealth shows just how bad active management strategies are.
+This philosophy of patience and trust in the system is reminiscent of how some players approach 슬롯 사이트, where a calm, steady strategy often pays off in the long run.
+Buffett’s immense wealth shows just how ineffective active management strategies can be.
 It is also true that he got richer by being rich.
-If one has immense piles of cash under management, one can make money with reinsurance etc.
+If one has immense piles of cash under management, one can make money with reinsurance, etc.

 Zuckerberg: Here I think the secret was being tough on porn and even nudity.
 Facebook was work safe and family friendly.
 I think that gave them the edge.
 The, obviously, network externalities.
 Like Microsoft, Amazon, and Google, Facebook became what everyone used because everyone used it.